-What is the Difference Between State and Federal Charges?
+What Are the Differences Between State and Federal Charges?

 Interviewer: What about lower level cases?
 Let’s say I live in Missouri, and while driving to Kansas I get pulled over and arrested for DUI.
 Would something like that ever become a federal case?